-- Quality control through a combination of integrated standards-based validation checks
+- Perform quality control through a combination of integrated standards-based validation checks.

-Maritime Charting supports creating various information products such S-57 ENCs, DNC, raster, and paper nautical charts.
+ArcGIS Maritime supports creating various information products such as S-57 ENCs, DNC, raster, and paper nautical charts.
 It also does the following:

-- Uses a suite of sophisticated tools designed for nautical production agencies in addition to a comprehensive suite of GIS tools provided with ArcGIS for Desktop for editing, visualizing, and analyzing information
+- Uses a suite of sophisticated tools designed for nautical production agencies in addition to a comprehensive suite of GIS tools provided with ArcGIS Desktop for editing, visualizing, and analyzing information.

-- Uses a multiuser, versioned environment to allow compilers to simultaneously edit feature geometry and attribute information in coincident geography
+- Supports a multiuser, versioned environment to allow compilers to simultaneously edit feature geometry and attribute information.

-- Integrates the data editing and product finishing environments in a single application with multiple views on information
+- Integrates the data editing and product finishing environments in a single application.

-- Provides confidence to compilers, reviewers, and quality assurance managers through a variety of runtime and preconfigured automated validation checks
+- Provides a variety of runtime and preconfigured automated validation checks.

-- Protects an organization by ensuring longevity and traceability of edits to features and products through ArcGIS for Desktop archiving
+- Ensures longevity and traceability of edits to features and products through ArcGIS Desktop archiving.

 - Supports the creation of standards-compliant feature, image, and map services based on spatially enabled data